Generative-Labs/web3mq_sdk_flutter/packages/web3mq_core/README.md

 ## Features

-- core package with common types and utils
+- core package with common types and utils.